globalkonvict/crazynote/README.md

 - `commander` for command-line interface
 - `fs-extra` for file system operations
-- `glob` and `micromatch` for pattern matching
+- `fast-glob` and `micromatch` for pattern matching
 - `handlebars` for templating
-- `ora` for spinner animations
+- `@swc/core` for AST generation

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the me at [LinkedIn](https://www.linkedin.com/in/globalkonvict/).
+For any questions or suggestions, please open an issue on GitHub or contact me at [LinkedIn](https://www.linkedin.com/in/globalkonvict/).

----